MohamedTZ/LA_Crime_Analysis/README.md

 # Los Angeles Crime Data Analysis
 ## Project Overview

-The main purpose of this portfolio data analytic project is to uncover patterns, trends, and actionable insights for law enforcement.
+The main purpose of this portfolio data analytics project is to uncover patterns, trends, and actionable insights for law enforcement.

 ## Objectives
 * Identify crime hotspots